moorjani-ajay/sgx-scribe/README.md

 ```
 ## Running the application :

+1. `pip3 install -r requirements.txt`
-1. Do a git clone, change the config file as per your need and run `python main.py` .
+2. Change the config file as per your need and run `python main.py` .
 Download folder will be created with the files and logs can be checked in the logs folder.

 ## Current Limitation :
 Can only download historic data for last 2 years [until 20180120], because `trading date to download link` mapping does not follow a pattern and is done in the code in initialization stage.
 This is *one time process* and the mapping is update in the `.internal` folder.